2018 Gridiron Awards Dinner also to honor:

 Gary Grunau, real estate developer, business and civic leader,

-The Milwaukee Press Club today announced finalists in the 87th Annual MPC Awards for Excellence in Wisconsin Journalism competition.
+MILWAUKEE, WI—March 19, 2018 The Milwaukee Press Club today announced finalists in the 88th Annual MPC Awards for Excellence in Wisconsin Journalism competition.

 Finalists are presented by contest category, and listed alphabetically by organization.
 Click here for contest results.

-This year’s contest garnered more than 600 entries from throughout Wisconsin in professional and collegiate categories.
-The competition was judged by professional journalists from press clubs throughout the U.S., including statewide clubs in Alaska, Arizona, Florida, Idaho and Michigan and in metro area clubs in Cleveland, Dallas, Houston, Los Angeles, New Orleans, Pittsburgh, San Diego, San Francisco and Syracuse.
+This year’s contest garnered more than 700 entries from throughout Wisconsin in professional and collegiate categories.
+The competition was judged by professional journalists from press clubs throughout the U.S., including statewide clubs in Alaska, Florida, Idaho and Michigan and metro area clubs in Cleveland, Dallas, Houston, Los Angeles, New Orleans, Pittsburgh, San Diego, San Francisco and Syracuse.

 Other Gridiron honorees:

 Jodi Kantor and Megan Twohey, investigative reporters for The New York Times, will receive the Sacred Cat Award, which recognizes professional achievement.
 Twohey will accept the award.
 Kantor is unable to attend.